AlperSocial/discord-operagx-promo-gen/README.md

 # OPERA GX PROMO GEN
 This is a discord nitro generator that uses the opera gx promotion to generate Discord promo codes.

 This python script is intended for educational purposes only.
 Use it responsibly and respect Discord's & Opera's terms of service.
+Do not use this repo as your "side hustle". (lmfao)

 # Requirements